mcohen01/node-quickbooks/README.md

 <a name="getCustomer" />
 #### getCustomer(id, callback)

-Retrieves the Customer from Quickbooks
+Retrieves the Customer from QuickBooks

 __Arguments__